enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 you started when you ran inits.
 When the simulation is done, Enzo will display the message "Successful run, exiting."

 Congratulations!
 If you've made it this far, you have now successfully run a cosmology simulation using Enzo!
-If you want a more in-depth tutorial on running Enzo,
+If you want a more in-depth tutorial on running Enzo, go to :doc:`CosmologyStepByStep`.
-`go here? </wiki/Tutorials/CosmologyStepByStep>`_.